-The Ecstasy and Related Drugs Reporting System (EDRS) is a national monitoring system for ecstasy and related drugs that is intended to serve as a strategic early warning system, identifying emerging trends of local and national interest in the markets for these drugs.
-The EDRS is based on the Illicit Drug Reporting System (IDRS) methodology and consists of three components: interviews with regular ecstasy users (REU); interviews with key experts (KEs), professionals who have regular contact with regular ecstasy users through their work; and analysis and examination of indicator data sources related to ecstasy and other related drugs.
-The EDRS monitors the price, purity, availability and patterns of use of ecstasy, methamphetamine, cocaine, ketamine, GHB, MDA and LSD.
-The EDRS is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in extensive detail.
+The Ecstasy and Related Drugs Reporting System (EDRS) is a national monitoring system for ecstasy and related drugs that is intended to identify emerging trends of local and national interest in the markets for these drugs.
+The EDRS is based on the Illicit Drug Reporting System (IDRS) methodology and consists of interviews with people who regularly use ecstasy and other stimulant, as well as analysis and examination of indicator data sources related to ecstasy and other related drugs.
+EDRS is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in extensive detail.

 You can access EDRS Reports via the following links:

 Drug Trends Jurisdictional Reports

 For news and research findings from the Drug Trends team please subscribe to the Drug Trends email newsletter.

 Interested in accessing existing interview data to conduct analyses or requesting additional data be asked of the participants in the Ecstasy and Related Drugs Reporting System (EDRS)?
 Please contact the Drug Trends team (firstname.lastname@example.org) for more information.

 Professor Simon Lenton, National Drug Research Institute